drewag/Decree/README.md

 **Virtually 100% Code Coverage**

+The vast majority of our code is covered by unit tests to ensure reliability.

 **Request and Response Logging**
-- Option to enable logging out of requests and response for debugging
+- Option to [enable logging out of requests and response](https://github.com/drewag/Decree/wiki/Debugging-Helpers) for debugging
 - Option to specify filter to only log particular endpoints

+**Thorough Error Reporting**

+The [errors thrown and returned by Decree](https://github.com/drewag/Decree/wiki/Debugging-Helpers#errors) are designed to be user friendly while also exposing detailed diagnostic information.

 **Third-Party Services**